The Story with Martha MacCallum

-The Story with Martha MacCallum, is an American television news/talk program on Fox News Channel currently hosted by Martha MacCallum.
-Episodes aired live from 3 p.m.
+The Story with Martha MacCallum, known as The Story, is an American television news/talk program on Fox News Channel hosted by Martha MacCallum.
+Episodes air live from 3 p.m.
 ET/2 p.m.
 CT on Monday through Friday.
 The show has been a part of the Fox News program lineup since January 9, 2017.
 In January 2021, the program moved from 7PM to the 3PM hour.
-Fill in hosts for MacCallum include Trace Gallagher, Gillian Turner, and Shannon Bream.
+Fill-in hosts for MacCallum include Trace Gallagher, Harris Faulkner, Gillian Turner, and Shannon Bream.

 History

 The show debuted under the title The First 100 Days with the premise of chronicling the presidential transition and beginning of the administration of Donald Trump.
 The show was renamed to reflect the end of the Trump administration's first hundred days on May 1, 2017, now focusing on a more broad news format with news analysis and interviews.

 The Story with Martha MacCallum is broadcast from Studio F at 1211 Avenue of the Americas (also known as the News Corp.
 Building), New York City.

 In January 2021, the program moved from 7PM to the 3PM hour, opening the 7PM hour to an opinion-based program called Fox News Primetime.
 In January 2022 Jesse Watters was named the permanent host of the hour with a new show called Jesse Watters Primetime.